PROGRAMME

 UCD, NEWMAN BUILDING - TRAPDOOR THEATRE

-LECTURE-CONCERT in collaboration with the Chilean Embassy in Ireland
+LECTURE-CONCERT in collaboration with the Embassy of Chile in Ireland

 Soledad Mayorga, soprano